bgoonz/Cheat-Sheets/src/pages/javascript.md

 }

 const mySquare = new Square(10);
-console.log(mySquare.area) // 100
+console.log(mySquare.area); // 100
-console.log(mySquare.getHelloPhrase()) // 'Hi, I am a Square' -- Square inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()) // 'Hi, I am a Square with a length of 10'
+console.log(mySquare.getHelloPhrase()); // 'Hi, I am a Square' -- Square inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()); // 'Hi, I am a Square with a length of 10'
 ```

 **Note :** If we had tried to use `this` before calling `super()` in Square class, a ReferenceError would have been raised: